-- Train employees on the new label elements and safety data sheet (SDS) format so they can identify and understand the HCS Pictograms and Hazards (signal word), Precautionary Statements, the Product Identifier, and Supplier Identification. - Methods that may be used to detect a release of hazardous chemical(s) in the workplace. - Protective measures to be taken. - Safe work practices, emergency responses and proper use and care of personal protective equipment. - Information on the Hazard Communication Standard including Labeling and Warning systems. - Documented training is to be provided prior to working with any hazardous material.
+- Train employees on the new label elements and safety data sheet (SDS) format so they can identify and understand the HCS Pictograms and Hazards (signal word), Precautionary Statements, the Product Identifier, and Supplier Identification. - Methods that may be used to detect a release of hazardous chemical(s) in the workplace. - Protective measures to be taken. - Safe work practices, emergency responses and proper use and care of personal protective equipment. - Information on the Hazard Communication Standard including Labeling and Warning systems. - Documented training is to be provided prior to working with any hazardous material and whenever a new chemcial hazard is introduced.
 All new employees will be provided with a copy of the Hazard Communication Program.